rustwasm/wasm-bindgen/README.md

 dialog pop up!
 This works in Firefox out of the box but not in Chrome due to a webpack issue.
 See [the hello_world README][hello-readme] for a workaround.

 If that was all a bit much, no worries!
-You can [follow along online][hello-tree] to see all the files necessary as well as a script to set it all up.
+You can [execute this code online][hello-online] thanks to [WebAssembly Studio](https://webassembly.studio) or you can [follow along on GitHUb][hello-tree] to see all the files necessary as well as a script to set it all up.

 [hello-tree]: https://github.com/rustwasm/wasm-bindgen/tree/master/examples/hello_world
 [hello-readme]: https://github.com/rustwasm/wasm-bindgen/tree/master/examples/hello_world/README.md